Published By Janet Gershen-Siegel at June 10th, 2018

 Once you have more accounts, you can start to get approved for fleet credit and auto vehicle financing.
 You must have at least one account with a $10,000 high credit limit to get approved for most fleet credit sources.

 Plus you should have higher scores, 75 or higher with Dun and Bradstreet.
 This score just confirms you pay your bills on time.
 Fleet credit is used for everything to do with company vehicles and can be used at multiple locations.
 Its uses include fuel, and vehicle repair and maintenance.

 As you keep building more business credit, you’ll qualify for more high-limit accounts.
 Most loans will require a personal guarantee and credit check for approval.

-And you will need well over 20 reported accounts, a higher number of employees, and higher revenue and profits to get loans without these.
+And you will need even more reported accounts, a higher number of employees, and higher revenue and profits to get loans without these.
 Being responsible with fleet credit will lead directly to getting vehicle financing.

 This is another viable option.
 Unsecured credit is not secured with collateral.
 Good personal credit gets you unsecured credit cards with a personal guarantee; this usually means a 685 score or better.
 Good business credit gets you unsecured credit cards with no personal guarantee.
 The amount you can fund is often very high, as in $10,000 – 50,000, and you can get it in 1 – 4 weeks.

 You can also get cash flow-based lending; these are short term loan of 6-18 months, with amounts up to $1 million.
 The loan amounts are equal to 8 – 12% of annual revenue, with rates of 10 – 45%.
 A 520 credit score is accepted, but good bank statements are necessary.